MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations-enhanced.md

 ---

 # Add and manage eventstream destinations (preview)
-This article shows you how to add and manage an event destination in an eventstream that has enhanced capabilities enabled.
+This article shows you how to add and manage an event destination in an eventstream with enhanced capabilities.

 ## Related content